fogfish/m_http/doc/interface.md

 Symbols `>` define writer morphism that focuses inside and reshapes HTTP protocol request.
 The writer morphism is used to declare HTTP method, destination URL, request headers and payload.

 Symbols `<` is reader morphism that focuses into side-effect, HTTP protocol response.
 The reader morphism is a pattern matcher, is used to match HTTP response code, headers and response payload.
+It helps us to declare our expectations on the response.
+The evaluation of "program" fails if expectations do not match actual response.

 Please note that `[m_http || Arrow1, ..., ArrowN]` and its compositions returns IO-monad, which implements on-demand lazy I/O. The library implements a helper function `fun m_http:once/1` that evaluates a program.